How to Use Docker CP Command With Examples

 Copy File From Host to Container

-The docker cp command is not only used to copy files from a container to the local system but also from the local system to a container.
+The docker cp command is used not only to copy files from a container to the local system but also from the local system to a container.
 In this section, we’ll make some modifications to the index.html file that we previously copied to our desktop and then copy it back to the /usr/local/apache2/htdocs directory.

 To get started, open the index.html file in your preferred code editor and make the desired modifications to the HTML markup.
 Below, I have changed the welcome message within <h1> tags from It works! to It works great!.
 You can make any other changes you prefer.